tc39/proposal-temporal/docs/zoneddatetime.md

 **Returns:** A new `Temporal.ZonedDateTime` instance representing the earliest valid local clock time during the current calendar day and time zone of `zonedDateTime`.

 This method returns a new `Temporal.ZonedDateTime` indicating the start of the day.
-The local time of the result is almost always `00:00`, but in rare cases it could be a later time e.g. if DST starts at midnight in a time zone.
+The local time of the result is almost always `00:00`, but in rare cases it could be a later time e.g. if DST skips midnight in a time zone.
 For example:

 ```javascript
 const zdt = Temporal.ZonedDateTime.from('2015-10-18T12:00-02:00[America/Sao_Paulo]');